 cd /var/www/html/example.com/src/

-Now download the latest and most up-to-date version of the WordPress by typing:
+Now download the latest and most up-to-date version of WordPress by typing:

 wget http://wordpress.org/latest.tar.gz

-Note: In case you want to download WordPress file locally, visit it’s official website.
+Note: In case you want to download a WordPress file locally, visit its official website.

 This will download a compressed archive of WordPress in the src